 A2 – If WTO member nations have not appealed in the past against China’s known government aid measures, underlying even overcapacity in certain sectors, it is because – in the context of a geo-economic cost-benefit analysis – the criterion of non-interference on a country that was effectively contributing to low-cost production, of even capital goods, continued to prevail among many economic powers (from the EU to the US).

 Instead, when the evolution of geopolitical and economic events gave strategic priority to the criterion of security and independence, the relationship with Beijing became colder and more detached.
-But it should be emphasized that this is only one aspect of the more intriguing issue of tariff determination under the free trade treaties (FTAs) that the EU is now called upon to sign with various foreign nations, without having an apparent “political placet” that is widely shared both internally and externally.
+But it should be emphasized that this is only one aspect of the more intriguing issue of tariff determination under the free trade treaties (FTAs) that the EU is now called upon to sign with various foreign nations, without having an apparent “political approval” that is widely shared both internally and externally.

-Because of the continuous widening – over time – of allocative efficiency indicators of benefit to be associated with reduced or zero tariffs.
+At regard, a specific concern should be made to underscore to the continuous widening – over time – of allocative efficiency indicators of benefit to be associated with reduced or zero tariffs.
 In the case of the Mercosur treaty, for example, commitments to which South American counterparts will also have to comply include: sustainable management of agriculture, forest conservation, respect for workers’ rights and the promotion of responsible business conduct.

 These are all laudable goals in themselves but – as of 2019 – have so far prevented the treaty from entering into force.
-Problems to which are added others, such as that of the feasibility of effective monitoring of partners’ compliance with commitments and, above all, that, much broader in content, related to the request by an European farmers’ associations to impose reciprocity of commitments in FTAs.
+Problems to which are added to others, such as that of the feasibility of effective monitoring of partners’ compliance with commitments and, above all, that, much broader in content, related to the request by an European farmers’ associations to impose reciprocity of commitments in FTAs.
 That is, that food products from non-EU countries must meet the same standards as those imposed by the Union on its own producers. (!?)

 Q3 – Is it possible that some of the strong indications emerged from the recent G7 on security issues may be part of the geopolitical agenda of the new EU majority as well?